 On the 15th Jamie bought a new car, sadly he had sold his Aston Martin the previous week to an employee of Aston Martin itself from London.
 He now has a black V10 Audi R8.
 It certainly is a beast of a machine, but I did love his Aston and there was a time when I would have made an offer for it, but not now, my little Fiesta rarely leaves the garage and when it does it spends most of its time in an airport long stay car park, where would I put my grow bags and grass cuttings?

 Sarah went into Glenfield Hospital for an operation on her ankle, both ankles have been giving her problems the last few years and surgery is the long-term solution.
-The operation took place in the morning, late in the afternoon she was discharged home in a full leg pot.
+The operation took place in the morning, and late in the afternoon, she was discharged home in a full-leg pot.
 She will be off work for eight weeks.
-However, the following day she had to return to hospital as the leg was giving her great pain as it had swollen and there was no room inside the pot.
+However, the following day she had to return to the hospital as the leg was giving her great pain as it had swollen and there was no room inside the pot.
 The cast was split down the front, allowing the blood supply to be less restricted and ease the pain.
 She was again discharged back home.